mie998/purokon/README.md

 - **etc**
 Some usefun tools.

 - **library**
 My competitive programming library.
-Some of them are imported from other articles, so I don't allow you to just copy them. (please import from original article)
+Some of them were imported from other articles, so I don't allow you to just copy them. (please import from original article)

+## notes
+- how to build?
+ctrl+shift+b

-- to do
+- how to debug?
-enable user snippet (setting on .vscode directory)
+after build written above, press debug button (remember to set breakpoints)